plastibot/Notebooks/JetsonNano/SFIO.md

-# GPIO configuration for Special Function enablement (I2S, SPI, etc)
+# Special Function enablement (I2S, SPI, etc)

 The 40-pin header on the Jetson Nano comes configured as 'GPIO' (General purpose I/O) by default with the exception of UART_2 (Pins 8, 10),  I2C_2 (Pins 3, 5) and I2C_1 (Pins 27, 28).
 In order to get SPI and/or I2S enable the pins need to be reconfigured to what is called 'SFIO' (Special Function I/O).

+In orde rto reconfigure the pins, follow the instructions here:

 ## I2S